Packed everything? Then send the backpack to yourself or your companion and set off.

 Soil is more than just "dirt" - it is the basis of life for people, animals and plants!
 Soil serves as a building material and supplier of raw materials, as a water storage and filter, as a storage location for fossil fuels and much more.
 Depending on the type of soil, there are not only different possible uses, but conclusions can also be drawn about the potential natural communities of plants and animals.
 There can be more living things in a handful of soil than there are humans on earth!
 In this excursion, the pupils get to know the diversity of the topic of soil.
 They research the properties of different soil types and reflect on soil use, soil threats and soil protection.
 The pupils deal with the decomposition of leaves and humus formation, go in search of soil animals and recognize the special adaptations of living beings to their habitat.
 Different nature adventure games allow an informal approach to the topic.

-In the Raesfeld Castle Zoo you can find different types of forest in a relatively small space.
-In addition to mixed deciduous forests (oak, beech), there are also conifer populations (spruce, pine, larch) and alder hives.
-In addition, a large number of other deciduous and conifer species can be found along the paths.
+Im Tiergarten Schloss Raesfeld you can find different types of forest in a relatively small area.
+In addition to mixed deciduous forests (oak, beech), there are also coniferous stands (spruce, pine, larch) and alder quarries.
+A large number of other deciduous and coniferous tree species can also be found along the paths.

 Depending on the season, there are different focal points for an excursion, for example: